puppetlabs/puppet-docs/source/guides/installation.markdown

 * * *

-### Enterprise Linux (and Derivatives)
+### Red Hat Enterprise Linux (and Derivatives)

-These instructions apply to Enterprise Linux (EL) variants, including but not limited to:
+These instructions apply to the following Enterprise Linux (EL) versions:

-* Red Hat Enterprise Linux 5 and 6
-* CentOS 5 and 6
-* Scientific Linux 5 and 6
-* Ascendos 5 and 6

-These distributions are also supported by [Puppet Enterprise][peinstall].
+{% include platforms_redhat_like.markdown %}

 Users of out-of-production EL systems (i.e. RHEL 4) may need to compile their own copy of Ruby before installing, or use an older snapshot of EPEL.

 #### 1. Choose a Package Source

-EL 5 and 6 releases can install Puppet from Puppet Labs' official repo, or from [EPEL][].
+Enterprise Linux users can install from Puppet Labs' official repo, or from [EPEL][].

 ##### Using Puppet Labs' Packages